jo-makar/matasano/set2/README.md

 Here's roughly how:

 a.
-Feed identical bytes of your-string to the function 1 at a time --- start with 1 byte ("A"), then "AA", then "AAA" and so on.
+Feed identical bytes of your-string to the function 1 at a time --- start with 1 byte (`A`), then `AA`, then `AAA` and so on.
 Discover the block size of the cipher.
 You know it, but do this step anyway.

 b.
 Detect that the function is using ECB.
 You already know, but do this step anyways.

 c.
-Knowing the block size, craft an input block that is exactly 1 byte short (for instance, if the block size is 8 bytes, make "AAAAAAA").
+Knowing the block size, craft an input block that is exactly 1 byte short (for instance, if the block size is 8 bytes, make `AAAAAAA`).
 Think about what the oracle function is going to put in that last byte position.

 d.
-Make a dictionary of every possible last byte by feeding different strings to the oracle; for instance, "AAAAAAAA", "AAAAAAAB", "AAAAAAAC", remembering the first block of each invocation.
+Make a dictionary of every possible last byte by feeding different strings to the oracle; for instance, `AAAAAAAA`, `AAAAAAAB`, `AAAAAAAC`, remembering the first block of each invocation.

 e.
 Match the output of the one-byte-short input to one of the entries in your dictionary.
 You've now discovered the first byte of unknown-string.